Lobbying: Australia

 Since the 1980s, lobbying in Australia has grown from a small industry of a few hundred employees to a multi-billion dollar per year industry.
-What was once the preserve of big multinational companies and at a more local level (property developers, for example Urban Taskforce Australia) has morphed into an industry that employs more than 10,000 people and represents every facet of human endeavour.
+What was once the preserve of big multinational companies and at a more local level (property developers, for example, Urban Taskforce Australia) has morphed into an industry that employs more than 10,000 people and represents every facet of human endeavour.

 Academic John Warhurst from the Australian National University noted that over this time, retired politicians have increasingly turned political lobbyists to leverage their networks and experience for private gain.
-In 2018 he noted that two of the top three Howard government ministers had become lobbyists: Alexander Downer and John Costello, and that the trend could be traced back to the Hawke Government of 1983.
-Mick Young stated that by 1983 the lobbying profession an established part of the democratic political process in Canberra.
+In 2018 he noted that two of the top three Howard government ministers had become lobbyists: Alexander Downer and Peter Costello, and that the trend could be traced back to the Hawke Government of 1983.
+Mick Young stated that by 1983 the lobbying profession was an established part of the democratic political process in Canberra.
 Warhurst attests that by 2018, "political leader-lobbyists" were an established part of the same process.
 During the 1980s, political leaders traded on their own names, like Bob Hawke, or joined the "respectable" end of the lobbying spectrum, working for law firms or banks, like former New South Wales premiers Nick Greiner and Bob Carr.
 In 2008, Alexander Downer formed the lobbying firm Bespoke Approach, along with former Labor minister Nick Bolkus and Ian Smith, who is married to former Australian Democrats leader, Natasha Stott-Despoja.
 Peter Costello carried two former staffers to work with him in his lobbying firm, ECG Consulting: Jonathan Epstein and David Gazard.
 Politicians can become exposed to allegations of conflicts of interest when they both lobby and advise governments.
 Examples include Peter Costello.

-Political party staff often form lobbying firms, or dominate their ranks.
-Former Howard chief-of-staff Grahame Morris is director of Barton Deakin Government Relations.
+Political party staff often form lobbying firms or dominate their ranks.
+Former Howard chief-of-staff Grahame Morris is the director of Barton Deakin Government Relations.
 His colleagues there include David Alexander (former Costello staffer), Sallyanne Atkinson (former Lord Mayor of Brisbane and former federal Liberal Party candidate), Howard staffer John Griffin and former New South Wales Liberal Party leader, Peter Collins.
 The Labor "sister" company is Hawker Britton, so named as both firms are owned by STW Group.
 In 2013, Hawker Britton had 113 client companies on its books.

 In 2013, there were just under 280 firms on the Federal Australian Register of Lobbyists.
 Steve Carney of Carney Associated says that lobbyists "try to leave no thumbprints on the glass, no footprints in the sand.
 The best lobbying is when nobody knows you were there."
 Mark Textor of campaign advisory group Crosby Textor describes political lobbying as a "pathetic miserable industry".